You are ready to learn how to start an email list?

 - Find the posts with the most shares and comments.
 Create a freebie to increase the value of reading and sharing those posts even more.

 - Research your competition.
 Find inspiration in other bloggers’ freebies.
 But never copy their ideas!

 - Browse Facebook groups in your niche and find out what types of questions your target audience is asking.

 For example, on my blog niche idea article, a reader asked this question:

 Carol wanted to know all the basics of creating a money-making blog:

 These are great ideas for creating the perfect email signup incentive!

 I took Carol’s feedback and created the instant Pinterest Marketing Quick Guide.
-It’s a super helpful guide with all the basics you need to know to drive free traffic to your blog using Pinterest.
+It’s a step-by-step guide with all the basics you need to know to drive free traffic to your blog using Pinterest: